qiningliu1/race-to-the-raft/admin/D-test-plan.md

 1) Board

-method getGameBoard should be tested in isolation, to test if the correct expected board (Tile[][]) is returned after providing the board string from the challenge string.
+method getGameBoard should be tested in isolation, to test if the correct expected board (comp1110.ass2.Tile[][]) is returned after providing the board string from the challenge string.

 2) Tiles

-method toChar and fromChar needs to be tested by providing various char and Tile elements.
+method toChar and fromChar needs to be tested by providing various char and comp1110.ass2.Tile elements.
 These methods should also be tested by splitting strings into char, then feeding these char to fromChar, and then comparing them to the given boards in the assignment specification.